 You enroll in English-taught IES Abroad courses in a variety of disciplines, along with a Portuguese language course.
 The study of Brazilian art, music, literature, and film will also be fundamental parts of your learning experience.

-You will also enroll in one or more courses at Ibmec (a leading business school) or ESPM (one of the top institutions in Brazil for marketing, journalism, and public relations), where you will experience first-hand the Brazilian educational system.
+You can also enroll in one English-taught course at a local university where you will experience first-hand the Brazilian educational system in disciplines like business, marketing, journalism, or public relations.
 Maybe you’ll even make some Brazilian friends while you’re at it!
-There will be partner univeristy course offerings in English.
-Also, Advanced Spanish speakers with at least four semesters of Spanish may be able to take Portuguese-taught courses at a local university after taking an intensive Portuguese language course during the program orientation period.
+Advanced Spanish speakers with at least four semesters of Spanish may be able to take a Portuguese-taught course at a local university after taking an intensive Portuguese language course during the program orientation period.

 Rio will also be your classroom.
 Wherever possible our courses take advantage of the city through course-related field studies to sites of historical, artistic, and cultural interest.
 From shopping in a local grocery store to navigating the transportation system, everything you do will be part of your learning experience.
 Welcome to study abroad!